fumblystuff/fumbly-diddle-static/src/products/pathbackup.md

   - Windows
 ---

 Windows application installations modify your system's System Path and User Path variables, adding entries that allows the system to quickly find application executables when typed on a command line or launched arbitrarily from an application.
-Sometimes these processes corrupt your system's path removes your ability to get things done.
+Sometimes these processes corrupt your system's path which removes your ability to get things done.

 <a href="https://fumblydiddle.b-cdn.net/pathbackup/PathBackupSetup-0.1.1.exe" class="button primary small" target="_blank">Download Now</a>